mpclarkson/mpclarkson.github.io/_posts/2016-01-06-swift-uiviewcontroller_uiactivityindicator_extension.md

 You shouldn't repeat code, so don't!

 One of the many things iOS developers need to do over and over again is to display a `UIActivityIndicatorView` in a `UIViewController`.
-However, most of the time this seems to be accomplished by adding a `UIActivityIndicator` to each controller, which does not adhere to the DRY principle.
-Thankfully, using Swift extensions, you only need to do this once to make an activity indicator available globally.
+However, most of the time this seems to be accomplished by adding a `UIActivityIndicatorView` to each controller, which does not adhere to the DRY principle.

+Thankfully, using Swift extensions, it is very easy to create a global activity indicator.

 <!--more-->

-Here we go...

 Firstly create UIViewController extension with a publicly accessible computed `Int` property, to use as the activity indicator `tag` identifier.